This page provides a tutorial for rendering surface interfaces.

 Alternative Rendering Approach

 Another way to render the image is to use the new Progressive image sampler in V-Ray.
-This approach was used to render the image at the top of the page.

 4.1.
 Turn off the photon-mapped caustics;

 4.2.
 Set the primary and secondary GI engines to Brute force;